rlabrecque/Steamworks.NET-Docs/faq.md

 No it doesn't.
 Unfortunately the Steam DRM wrapper does not play well with .NET applications such as Unity and your application will likely fail to start if it's wrapped.
 Even if it does succeed and work for you it will often fail on other computers.

-### The achievement popup only occurs after I quit my game.
+### The achievement popup only occurs after I quit my game

 This is most likely either caused by not calling `SteamAPI.RunCallbacks()` at regular intervals in your game or not calling `SteamUserStats.StoreStats()` after you set an achievement.